The Boardwalk At The Park

 A few years later a shipping supply company purchased selected lithographic prints for their “Customer Rewards Program”.
-Their program allowed large volume-ordered customers the opportunity to select a framed and matted print as a gift for their volume purchase.
+(Lithographic prints are printed on "poster type" paper.
+These are not fine art printed).
+Their program allowed large volume-ordered customers the opportunity to select a framed matted lithographic print as a reward for their volume purchase.

 Pike Lake Unit, Kettle Moraine State Forest, Hartford, Wisconsin